 3. Google loves new content!
 This is the absolute cornerstone relating to how your site will be assessed.

 But it's quality not quantity that's important.
 You need to generate unique well-written content that delivers value.
 And if you have great content that people want to read, then Google will prioritise you.
 They'll give you more respect, take you more seriously, and you'll gain credibility as an authority figure within your industry.

 4. Social Media is another Google listing trigger!
-And I'm talking FaceBook, Twitter, Google Plus, YouTube, Linkedin, and Pinterest.
+And I'm talking FaceBook, Twitter, YouTube, Linkedin, and Pinterest.
 You need to cover them all with quality content encouraging interaction and shares!
 If you leave one out because you don't like it.....then you're taking shortcuts.
 Ignore them at your own risk!

 5. Networking....both in real life and on business networks like Linkedin.
 But don't waste your time by interacting with people who are not "influencers" within their respective business sectors.
 There is no mileage whatsoever in having a network of business contacts who are either consistent under-achievers or serial failures.
 Be selective!

 6. E-Mail Newsletters!
 Sign up to MailChimp and send out e-mail newsletters to potential clients using your latest site content.
 If you're in business to business then research potential clients and make the first contact.
 If you're dealing with end users as in property sales, then start off with the mail addresses of previously interested parties and keep adding to it.

 To summarise, these initiatives are not industry specific, they are good practice across all genres, and is exactly what we do.
 There are no guarantees of getting more business, but you're now actually taking proactive steps to build the brand (branding is going to be the next big thing on Google), and hit a wider target audience in different ways.